Its-Yayo/Its-Yayo/README.md

 * ⚡  I'm a chess and bowling lover.
 My fav game of all time is Doom (the original one) and Doom2 (Yea, u guessed it right).
 Also I love a racing game called RallySport Challenge 2.
 That's my fav racing gamee.
 * 🉐  I like to learn new languages (Currently I speak english, spanish, some french and a little german and italian)
 * 🌹   Some few special people inspire me to face new challenges and to stare at life in a different way.
 I love them a lottt.
-* 🌟  My self-energy is being made by the purpose.
+* 🌟  I give energy towards myself and my surroundings from my purpose.
+I build my mind in the present, so it takes a complete different energy.